The best unrefined olive oil. How to distinguish high-quality olive oil from counterfeit

 – does not cause allergic reactions,

-– has a disinfecting and wound-healing effect, which helps to solve the problems of dry, inflamed and dehydrated skin,
+– has a disinfecting and wound-healing effect, which helps solve the problems of dry, inflamed and dehydrated skin,

 – actively affects fat metabolism in the body, which is effective in the fight against cellulite and skin stretch marks,